Astropianist/DustE/README.md

         git clone https://github.com/Astropianist/DustE.git

 ### Dependencies
-A few packages that are available through pip and/or Anaconda are required to run the code.
+A few packages that are available through pip and/or Anaconda are required to run the code. **The pip install command above should take care of all of the dependencies, so no extra work is needed.**

 * NumPy (tested on 1.20.0)
 * SciPy (tested on 1.6.0)